Lumexralph/portfolio_site/content/blog/cli-tool.md

 Before I go, here is a cool trick I do when i want to start a new project with VSCode, I created an alias using a function like this;

 `alias np='function _newp(){ mkdir $1 && cd $1 && code .; };_newp'`

 call the new command line alias like this

 `np uconv`

 If you are able to get this far, you can recreate it for other sub-commands you might have.
-Please ensure to consult the Cobra's guidelines if you want more to your command and I will be glad to hear from if you have any question or feedback, have fun!
+Please ensure to consult the Cobra's guidelines if you want more to your CLI tool and I will be glad to hear from you if you have any question or feedback, have fun!